Metkatius

 Metkatius, named after the town of Metka in the province Jammu and Kashmir, is a small extinct raoellid artiodactyl which inhabited northern India during the Middle Eocene (48-45 Mya) during the Early Lutetian age.
 Metkatius is known from fragmentary remains, with the only discovered fossil remains being mandibular and maxillary fragments and isolated teeth, mainly belonging to juvenile specimens and a portion of the skeleton of a juvenile, a fragmentary skull, vertabrae, and a forelimb.
-There is only one accepted species of Metkatius, M. kashmiriensis, which is named after Kashmir.
+There are two species of Metkatius, M. kashmiriensis and M. babbiangalensis, the former of which is named after Kashmir while the latter is named after the local word "Babbian" meaning hill and "Gala" meaning depression between two hills.

 Discovery

-Metkatius was described by Kumar and Sahni in 1985.
+M. kashmiriensis was described by Kumar and Sahni in 1985.
 The holotype specimen VPL/K 562 consists of an anterior portion of the skeleton of a juvenile, a fragmentary and warped skull, six vertabrae (the seventh was presumably destroyed during fossilization), and a forelimb.
 The holotype specimen was found in Grey sandstone in the Upper Subathu formation.

+M. babbiangalensis was described in 2020 by Rajendra Rana and Waqas Mirza.
+The holotype specimen consists of a ramus with the first molar preserved, second molar missing, and third molar partially preserved.
+All other specimens of M. babbiangalensis are either mandibular or maxillary fragments.

 Description

 Metkatius is a small raoellid that lived during the early Lutetian age.
 Metkatius is distinguished from other raoellids, like Indohyus, primarily by its small size and bunodont molars with 27 moderately marked transverse lophs.
 Metkatius is approximately 40% smaller than the related genus Indohyus.
 The first and second molars are significantly longer than they are wide with a small paraconid and a mesial mesiostylid.
 The first premolar bears a distally reduced hypoconid.